Correction of Records

-This hearing will conducted by a committee appointed by the President, consisting of persons who do not have a direct interest in the outcome of the hearing.
+This hearing will be conducted by a committee appointed by the President, consisting of persons who do not have a direct interest in the outcome of the hearing.

 The hearing will be held within a reasonable period of time after the student has made the request and the student will be given notice of the date, place and time, reasonably in advance of the hearing.

-The student will be afforded a full and fair opportunity to present evidence relevant to the issue raised and may be assisted or represented by individuals of his/her own choice and expense, including an attorney.
+The student will be afforded a full and fair opportunity to present evidence relevant to the issue raised and may be assisted or represented by individuals of his/her/their own choice and expense, including an attorney.